meyersa/institution-penguin/README.md

 CPS Senior Design project to make a chat space that resembles Club Penguin, but introduces awareness for penguin habitat loss

+## Local Development

+- Make sure you have npm and dependencies installed
+- Collect dependencies for project `npm install`
+- Run dev server `npm run dev`

+## Push to Production
+Small project, dev is prod:)

+- Commit and push code, container will autorebuild

 ### Github-Runner

 ```